2024 Donald Trump rally at Madison Square Garden: Response

 Coverage of the rally characterized the speakers' remarks as misogynistic and racist.
 Democratic vice-presidential nominee Tim Walz and Hillary Clinton compared the rally to the 1939 Nazi rally at Madison Square Garden.
-Hinchcliffe's remarks were widely criticized as racist, including by prominent politicians such as Walz, who called him a "jackwad", and Representative Alexandria Ocasio-Cortez, who is of Puerto Rican ancestry.
+Comedian Tony Hinchcliffe's remarks were widely criticized as racist, including by prominent politicians such as Walz, who called him a "jackwad", and Representative Alexandria Ocasio-Cortez, who is of Puerto Rican ancestry.
 Representative Ritchie Torres, also of Puerto Rican ancestry, said that he was "tempted to call Hinchcliffe racist garbage but doing so would be an insult to garbage."

 Following the rally, Puerto Rican entertainers Bad Bunny (left) and Ricky Martin (right) expressed support for presidential candidate Kamala Harris.

 In response to Hinchcliffe's comments about Puerto Rico, many Puerto Rican celebrities, including musicians Bad Bunny, Ricky Martin, Don Omar, Jennifer Lopez, and Luis Fonsi expressed support for Trump's rival Kamala Harris after the rally.
 While Bad Bunny allowed his music to be used for the Biden campaign in 2020, he had previously refrained from endorsing a candidate in 2024, focusing his activism on issues pertaining to the island of Puerto Rico and expressing a desire to be uninvolved in politics.
 Musician Nicky Jam, who previously spoke at a rally supporting Trump, withdrew his endorsement.
 The large Puerto Rican population in Pennsylvania, a swing state in the 2024 United States presidential election, prompted Trump campaign senior advisor Danielle Alvarez to say that it did not reflect the views of Trump or the campaign, a move which The New York Times described as a departure from the "Trump ethos ... to never apologize, never admit error and try to ignore controversy".